scrapy/scrapy/docs/topics/extensions.rst

 .. class:: scrapy.contrib.closespider.CloseSpider

-Closes a domain/spider automatically when some conditions are met, using a specific closing reason for each condition.
+Closes a spider automatically when some conditions are met, using a specific closing reason for each condition.

-The conditions for closing a domain can be configured through the following settings.
+The conditions for closing a spider can be configured through the following settings.
 Other conditions will be supported in the future.

 .. setting:: CLOSESPIDER_TIMEOUT